browserengineering/book/book/scripts.md

 [^7]: Yes, that's a confusing error message.
 Is it a `JSRuntimeError`,
     an `EvalError`, or a `TypeError`?
 The confusion is a consequence of the complex interaction of Python, JS, and C code.
+(JSON, or JavaScript Object Notation, is a language-independent data format.)

 What DukPy is trying to tell you is that it has no idea what to do with the `Element` objects that `querySelectorAll` returns.
 After